A Guide to Google Play Store Listing Experiments

 Free Games US weekly seasonality trends on AppTweakAverage weekly download fluctuations for Games (free) in the United States, Google Play.

-New features in Google Play store listing experiments (2022)
+New features in Google Play Store listing experiments (2022)

 New features implemented by Google for store listing experiments give developers and ASO practitioners more control over their A/B tests and, statistically, more reliable results when running A/B tests.